MultiSafepay/docs/content/payments/checkout/payment-components/customizing-payment-components.md

 ### Example

-To edit the Payment Component to:
+Add the following to your CSS to edit the Payment Component to add a:

-- Add a 5-pixel `border-radius` to the form fields
+- 5-pixel `border-radius` to the form fields
-- Add a shadow to the fields on `focus`
+- Shadow to the fields on `focus`
-- Add a 10-pixel `border-radius` to the Payment Component container
+- 10-pixel `border-radius` to the Payment Component container
-- Add a lightgrey `background-color` to the Payment Component container
+- Light grey `background-color` to the Payment Component container

-Add the following to your CSS:

 ```
 .msp-ui-form-control {